consp1racy/android-support-preference/README.md

 Achieve this by using `app:asp_iconPaddingEnabled` and `app:asp_dialogIconPaddingEnabled` attributes.

+### Proguard

+Since version 0.5.1 Proguard rules are bundled with the library.

 ## Changelog

+**0.5.1**
+- *NEW!* `PreferenceScreenNavigationStrategy` class.
+- *FIXED:* Missing Proguard rules are now bundled with the library.
+- *FIXED:* Incorrect icon size on Lollipop.

 **0.5.0**
 - *NEW!* Based on preference-v7 instead of native preferences.